Where in the world is the USS Carl Vinson?

 On Tuesday night, a senior administration official said a miscommunication between the Pentagon and the White House was to blame for the mixed reports.

-Here's what was said about the Vincent and where it was at the time:
+Here's what was said about the Vinson and where it was at the time:

 April 8